 Like the example above, if you don’t plan on selling any of your assets for years, then congratulations - you are a hodler!

 The purpose of this crypto investing strategy is similar to hodling, which is to bring the token holder a financial return over the long term.
 The difference is that buying and holding involves buying an asset at one price with the expectation that it will increase in value, then selling it at the higher price.
-Earning a yield involves holding your assets, but earning passive income while you hold - like how a savings account pays interest on your balance.
+Earning a yield involves holding your assets, but earning passive income while you hold - like how a savings account pays interest on your balance (check out our article on crypto staking strategies ).

-In crypto, one example of this strategy is SwissBorg’s Smart Yield wallets .
-You can earn a yield on your USDC, USDT, BTC, ETH, BNB and XRP, as well as on SwissBorg’s own CHSB token.
+In crypto, one example of this strategy is SwissBorg’s Earn wallets .
 There are different yields offered on each of the tokens, and you have the ability to double your yield with a Genesis Premium account .
 You can lock your tokens as long as you want and withdraw them every 24 hours.

 Dollar cost averaging is when an investor allocates an amount of capital to an investment periodically (e.g. investing €500 per month).
 The benefits of this approach are that investors don’t need to worry about short-term volatility, as they will be adding to their portfolio regardless of whether the market is up or down.
 The focus is long-term returns, as assets with strong fundamentals tend to increase in value over the long term.